kaden175ck/CPSC233-S/README.md

 # CPSC233-S
-this is for cpsc233 java only;
+this is for cpsc233 java only;typo, written by S